yvesgurcan/adventure/senior.md

 "Sometimes, I like to say that I have 5 years of professional experience and 20 years of personal experience in web development.
 I started programming when I was a kid, you know.
 I think I was like 13 or so when I created my first website.
 A fanpage about Doom II.
 It was pretty simple but I was already using CSS and...
 GIFs!"
 He smiles.
 "I had the `marquee` tag on the homepage, too.
 [Do you remember these wacky HTML tags from the 90s?](https://medium.com/@yvesgurcan/remember-marquee-and-blink-15ac3de4c790)"

-You can see the passion in his eyes.
 "Well, I could spend hours talking about how I learnt programming and web development, but you might have other questions.
 What would you like to know about me?"

 - ["These were different times, for sure.
 Tell me more.
 It sounds interesting."](early-career.md)
 - ["You don't have a degree in CS... you're self-taught?"](self-taught.md)